December 22, 2020

 That’s why we are determined to provide safe in-person shadowing programs for pre-health and pre-med students.
 We provide you and your mentoring doctors with American standard PPE, and you are able to stay in a socially distanced pod while you are on the program, rather than going back to your loved ones after a shift on the frontlines.
 Our doctor shadowing programs abroad provide you with a global health perspective that we know now, more than ever, is essential to healthcare professionals.

-Our programs are curated down to every detail, so that for a one-time program fee, everything is taken care of and you can focus on getting the most out of your experience.
-We handpick medical doctors to serve as your mentor and pair you with the one who fits your interests best.
+Our programs are curated down to every detail, so that for a one-time program fee everything is taken care of and you can focus on getting the most out of your experience.
+We handpick medical doctors to serve as your mentors and pair you with the one who fits your interests best.
 We have students who want to be doctors, physician assistants, midwives, and nurses and are looking to explore healthcare at an international level.

 If you’re worried about if medical schools will accept virtual shadowing, and you want to make sure you’re getting the best experience possible, consider joining us in Tanzania or the Dominican Republic.
 Check out our program dates here.